davidfdr99/GeneticAlgo_MISP/README.md

 - $V' \subseteq V$ such that $\forall i, j \in V'$ the edge $\langle i, j \rangle \notin E$ and $|V'|$ is maximum (see Bäck & Khuri (1994))

-## Small graph as an example:
+## Example graphs:

 The MIS is deemed NP-hard.
-You can find a `misp.ipynb` notebook comparing the performance of the Genetic Algorithm as well as Tabu Search in the `examples/` folder.
+You can find a `misp.ipynb` notebook visualising the performance of the Genetic Algorithm in the `examples/` folder.

 # References